Data Execution Prevention (DEP)

 want to use!

-Enabling this option can ALSO cause a conflict with some Hardware drivers and
+Enabling this option can ALSO cause a conflict with some Hardware drivers and present you with a warning dialog saying something along the lines of:

 (ATTEMPTED_EXECUTE_OF_NONEXECUTE_MEMORY).